suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   // password must conform to the password requirements. refer to SIGNUP api
 		   // password can be same as OLD password for the Forgot Password scenario because backend cannot retrieve existing password from Cognito
 		   data: { 'confirmationcode': string }
+		   // OTP for forgot password is valid for 1 hour
 		-  Response:
 		   {'status': 'OK', 'message': string}
 		   {'status': 'NG', 'message': string}